-The Chilean electric power grid is organised into four independent systems1 (Figure 1): the Central Interconnected System (SIC, Sistema Interconectado Central), serving the central part of the country; the Northern Interconnected System (SING, Sistema Interconectado del Norte Grande), serving the north; and two small systems, Aysén and Magallanes serving the south.
-All electric power generation, transmission and distribution activities are implemented by the private sector under the supervision of the National Energy Commission (CNE).
-The SING exports electricity to Argentina.
+The Chilean electric power grid is organised into three independent systems 1 (Figure 1): the National Electricity System (SEN, Sistema Eléctrico Nacional), which is the interconnecting system of the Central System (SIC, Sistema Interconectado Central) and the Northern System (SING, Sistema Interconectado Norte Grande) since November 2017, serving the northern and central part of the country; and two small systems, Aysén and Magallanes serving the south.
+All electric power generation, transmission and distribution activities are implemented by the private sector under the supervision of the National Energy Commission (CNE, Comisión Nacional de Energría).

-1 National Energy Commission (2015) 2015 Energy Statistical Yearbook Chile
+1 National Energy Commission (2018) 2018 Energy Statistical Yearbook Chile

 Figure 1.
-The four independent electricity systems in Chile
+The three independent electricity systems in Chile

-Throughout 2014-2016 (Table 2), the SIC was the main electricity system in Chile, covering approximately 73% of the electricity generation, followed by the SING (26%), and the Aysén and Magallanes combined (almost 1%).
+Throughout 2016-2018 (Table 2), the SIC and SING (hereafter referred to as SEN) were the main electricity system in Chile, covering more than 99% of the national electricity generation2.
+The rest of electricity is supplied by the Aysén and Magallanes.